jonp-h/TillerQuest/README.md

 - You can inspect the database with "npx prisma studio"
   - If the mocking was successful the database should have example data
-- Create your own user by signing in with GitHub OAuth and creating a user
+- Create your own user by signing in with GitHub OAuth and creating a user.
+Example creation secret can be found in the db/seed files
 - Happy testing!

 ## Conventions